ShohninDmitriy/moonraker/docs/configuration.md

 ### Add the macro to your Slicer:
 Add the ``TIMELAPSE_TAKE_FRAME`` macro to your slicer so that it is added to the Gcode before or after a layer change.

+Note: Also add the macro to your End G-code to get a extra "finished print" frame.

 #### Prusa Slicer
 Printer Settings -> Custom G-code -> Before layer change Gcode -> ``TIMELAPSE_TAKE_FRAME``